revaadi/ExtraCredit---DataProcessingStorage/README.md

 ## How to Run
 1. Install Python 3 on your computer.
-2. Save the `db.py` file to your local machine.
+2. Save the `db.py` file.
-3. Open a terminal, navigate to the folder containing `db.py`, and run:
+3. Open a terminal, navigate to the folder, and run:
    ```bash
    python3 db.py